SAP-archive/Tracer/README.md

 ## Demo

-The [app](http://Demo) can export and load its state local file(the button in the toolbar right corner), so download the examples paly around and reload.
+The [app](http://Demo) can export and load its state from local file(the button in the toolbar right corner), so download the examples paly around and reload.

 ## What in it for me?
 It simplifies the logs so you can focus on what meter.